 Leave the Leaves brings these same benefits to your property.
 It works like this: instead of raking or blowing fallen leaves to the curb, you use them as FREE natural mulch and fertilizer.
 Here's what you do:

-- 1. Mulch while you mow.
+1. Mulch while you mow.
 Remove the collecting bag on your mower, or ask your lawn service to leave the clippings on the lawn rather than collecting them.
 In the autumn, as the leaves fall on your lawn, wait for a layer up to 6 inches deep to accumulate.
 Then mow over them but do not collect the clippings.
 You will shred the leaves into very small piece which will break down quickly.
-Depending on the number and type of trees you have, you may have to do this two or three times. - 2.
-Leave the Leaves beneath your shrubs and perennials.
+Depending on the number and type of trees you have, you may have to do this two or three times.

+2. Leave the Leaves beneath your shrubs and perennials.
 They are free winter mulch for your plants.
-If you usually add mulch each year, you will need much less. - 3.
-Save some leaves for composting.
-To make compost, all you need is leaves, and a lot of leaves.
+If you usually add mulch each year, you will need much less.

+3. Save some leaves for composting.
+To make compost, all you need is leaves, and you need a lot of leaves.
 So save some or all of your leaves and add them to your compost pile throughout the year.

 Google the phrase "leave the leaves," and you'll see the idea popping up on web sites and in newspapers all over the country.
-See this article: http://www.northjersey.com/news/environment/leave-the-leaves-1.1449960 for news on what's happening in Glen Rock, NJ.
+Let's bring it to Glen Rock.